 We humbly applaud and salute you all.

-For Tennessee Titans fans, it’s also a time to reflect on the life…and tragic death of our founding father…quarterback Steve McNair, who’s life was cut short on this day eight years ago in downtown Nashville.Embed from Getty Images
+For Tennessee Titans fans, it is also a time to reflect on the life and tragic death of our founding father…quarterback Steve McNair…who’s life was cut short on this day nine years ago in downtown Nashville.Embed from Getty Images

-One of the highlights of my young adulthood was the Titans magical 1999 season, a team of blue collar overachievers led by McNair.
+One of the highlights of my young adulthood was the Titans’ magical 1999 season, their first season in Nashville.
+It was a team of blue collar overachievers led by McNair.
 I remember buying single game tickets to every home game (upper deck tickets were only $15.00 back then), and I went home happy every time.

 Tennessee went undefeated at home in their inaugural season, and McNair was the catalyst.